spollard/josh-works.github.io/_posts/2014-04-08-why-i-eat-bacon-every-day-and-you-should-too.md

 type: post
 published: true
 meta: {}
+permalink: why-i-eat-bacon-every-day-and-you-should-too
 ---

 I love breakfast.
 Almost every morning for the last three years
 **I have had a frying pan full of bacon, and three eggs** .